Beyoncé Makes Lemonade Tour Merch Available Online

-The craze over Beyoncé's latest album hasn't died down, and the singer is capitalising on it.
+The craze over Beyoncé's latest album hasn't died down, and the singer is capitalizing on it.
 Now, through Beyoncé's website, you can order Lemonade caps, tees, and sweatshirts.

 The merchandise is decorated with lyrics and images from the visual album.
 A tank top reads "I ain't sorry" on the front and "boy bye" on the back, borrowing from "Sorry," the song that brought us the now-famous phrase "Becky with the good hair."